 These are optional additions that are not required alongside a commission, but may be of interest

-If you would also like a professional full score of the commission as a .PDF digital file
+If you would also like professional full sheet music of the commission as a .PDF digital file

 If you would also like me to record and design sound effects as .WAV digital files

 For a higher quality backing recording with hand-picked samples.
-Uses the upper limits of the commissioning rates above.
+Increases the commissioning fees.